 Deep in the innermost reaches of Panama, on the border with Colombia, lies the Darien Gap-the largest and wildest remaining stretch of rain forest north of the Amazon.
 Indigenous peoples have lived traditionally in the area for millennia, and the largest population of Harpy Eagles in Central America nests in the forest's towering native trees.
 Situated on the bridge between North and South America, the Darien and its inhabitants are at geographic and historic crossroads.
 By blending their traditional values with sustainable modern livelihoods we will empower them...

+David L Anderson The Peregrine Fund We established the Darien Initiative in 2018 to develop sustainable economic actions that raise local revenue and reduce forest disturbance and degradation from agriculture and hunting.
+Twelve families in two communities engaged with us and reached 900 people in seminars.
-The Darien has four million acres of intact rain forest a combination of national protected areas and lands owned by the indigenous Emberá and Wounaan people.
-We are assisting them in creating associations to maintain control over their lands.

-In the past 17 years we have employed 35 Emberá and Wounaan men and women as field technicians in conserving Harpy Eagles, and supported the formal education of more than 55 Emberá and Wounaan students.

-In 2017, we assisted in building aviaries to raise chickens in four villages; in three villages we built nurseries where 1,500 native tree seedlings were planted (right).
+We are assisting the indigenous Emberá and Wounaan people in creating associations to maintain control over their lands.
+In the past 18 years we have employed 35 local people in the field to conserve Harpy Eagles, and supported the formal education of more than 55 students.
+In 2017, we assisted in building aviaries to raise chickens in four communities; in two communities we built nurseries where 1,500 native tree seedlings were planted.
 Panama's Ministry of the Environment is a trusted partner, thanks to our long-term Harpy Eagle work and the reputation we've earned as researchers in Central America since beginning the Maya Project in 1988.
-The Darien region is home to 54 raptor species as well as jaguars, tapirs, ocelots, and critically-endangered cotton-top tamarins.
-With a fifth of its plants found nowhere else and thousands of plant and animal species to be discovered, Darien is one of the most biologically rich places on earth-a biodiversity "hotspot."
+The Darien region, though roughly the size of Connecticut, is home to more than 500 bird species-54 of them raptors.
+With a fifth of its plants found nowhere else and the potential for many more species to be discovered, Darien is one of the most biologically rich places on earth-a biodiversity "hotspot."
 We have studied the threatened Harpy Eagle in Darien since 2000, when we also established Panama's first non-governmental organization for raptor conservation.
 For many years, we also raised and released Harpy Eagles and conducted public education and outreach in Panama, and our studies on wild populations are ongoing.
 Our friends throughout the country provide us an intimate understanding of the complex pressures on the Darien and its inhabitants.
 Now, we are prepared-together-to meet an accelerating threat: land development.

-As decades-long civil conflict in neighboring Colombia comes to a peaceful end, forces are organizing to develop Darien.
+As decades-long conflict in neighboring Colombia comes to a peaceful end, forces are organizing to develop Darien.
 Colono-campesino land invasions, slashand-burn agriculture, and uncontrolled cattle ranching are cutting into the forest.
-At the same time, indigenous Emberá-Wounaan communities are entering the 21st century cash economy, abandoning traditions that have allowed their coexistence in native ecosystems, and adopting unsustainable agricultural practices.
+At the same time, indigenous Emberá and Wounaan communities are entering the 21st century cash economy, abandoning traditions that have allowed their coexistence in native ecosystems, and adopting unsustainable farming practices.

 To meet these challenges, we are creating economic incentives that encourage forest preservation and improve access to education.
 These initiatives meet human needs and protect the rich biodiversity of Darien.
-For example, soon we will expand and improve shadegrown coffee and cacao plantations to support jobs that don't harm the rain forest.
+For example, soon we will expand and improve shadegrown coffee plantations to support jobs that don't harm the rain forest.
 We already assist with chicken coops and plant nurseries to provide food and discourage the hunting of bush meat.
 We pioneered community-based conservation nearly thirty years ago in Madagascar, also a biodiversity hotspot.
 So far, we have helped 11 communities there organize to manage local resources, expanded the country's national protected areas by more than a million acres, and supported the education of hundreds of people as conservation leaders.
 Our experience of "saving raptors, enriching lives" at various scales around the world gives us high expectations for Darien.

-Orange-breasted Falcon
+01/2019 Orange-breasted Falcon obert Berry